 What kind of wildlife does Wild ARC admit?

 We rehabilitate a wide variety of bird and mammal species, as well as a few reptiles and amphibians.
 Because we are on Vancouver Island, the ocean creates a traveling barrier.
 There are fewer mammal species here than on the mainland.
-Since 1997, we have treated 147 bird species, 25 mammal species, and eight reptile and amphibian species.
+Since 1997, we have treated more than 180 animal species including birds, mammals, reptiles and amphibians.
 In an average year, 70 per cent of our patients are birds, and the remaining 30 per cent are mammals.
 We only occasionally admit amphibians or reptiles.
+Check out a few examples of Wild ARC patient species highlights (PDF).